Assistant Professor , On Leave

 MA, Developmental Psychology, SFU

-Donna’s teaching interests include statistics for psychology, social science research methods (quantitative, qualitative, and mixed), psychometrics, measurement theory, history and philosophy of psychology, and infant/child development.
+Dr. Tafreshi's teaching interests include statistics for psychology, social science research methods, psychometrics, history and philosophy of psychology, and infant and child development.

-Donna’s primary area of research involves the critical analysis of methodological, statistical, and psychometric concepts, their historical and current uses in psychological inquiry, and the philosophical assumptions underlying those uses.
+Dr. Tafreshi's primary area of research examines the relationship between methodology, epistemology, and language.
+This involves the analysis of methodological, statistical, and psychometric concepts, their historical and current uses in psychological inquiry, and the philosophical assumptions underlying those uses.
 She has written on various methodological topics including measurement (quantification), null hypothesis testing, statistical error, meta-analysis, conceptual analysis, and the role of qualitative research in psychology.
-She is particularly interested in questions pertaining to the foundations of psychology (as a subject and as a discipline) and the philosophy of science.
+She is particularly interested in questions pertaining to the foundations of psychology (as a subject and as a discipline) and the history and philosophy of science.

 Dr. Tafreshi also has a background in linguistic and epistemological development.
 In particular, she is interested in the development of language and knowledge understanding in infants and children.
 She is also interested in language-use in developmental psychology research, including the analysis of concepts typically employed in the developmental literature (e.g., morality, expectation, surprise, understanding, knowing, believing).

 Tafreshi, D. (2022).
 Sense and nonsense in psychological measurement: A case of problem and method passing one another by.
 Theory and Psychology, 32(1), 158-163.

 Tafreshi, D. (2022).
 Adolphe Quetelet and the legacy of the "average man" in psychology.
 History of Psychology, 25(1), 34-55.